 Here are some other indicators that you’re struggling with a crystal meth addiction:

 - Dry mouth

-- Constantly picking at your skin or hair
+- You are constantly picking at your skin or hair.

 - Odd sleeping patterns, like going days without sleeping

 - Erratic, jerky movements, including facial tics and twitching

 - Exaggerated or animated mannerisms